At a Glance

 Understand the Role: Read the job description thoroughly to grasp the key responsibilities and requirements for the Facilities Contract Manager position.
 This will help you tailor your application to highlight relevant experience.

-Highlight Relevant Experience: In your CV and cover letter, emphasise your proven experience in Local Authority settings.
-Provide specific examples of past roles where you managed contracts or similar responsibilities.
+Highlight Relevant Experience: In your CV and cover letter, emphasise your proven experience in contract management within Local Authority settings.
+Use specific examples to demonstrate your skills and achievements in similar roles.

 How to prepare for a job interview at CPC Consulting